hschne/rails-mini-profiler/README.md

 end
 ```

-The Rails Mini Profiler UI uses `config.user_provider` to authenticate users that try to access it.
-You may change this by specifying a  `rmp_user` in your application controller:
+The Rails Mini Profiler UI uses `config.user_provider` to authenticate users.
+Use `rmp_user` to overwrite this.

 ```
 class ApplicationController < ActionController::Base